 Next in line, was Agnes, second youngest of William and Sarah.
-We have a bit more detail on her life because of the memoirs, each retelling her story in its own way.
-Fun for the family but a pain for anyone who is trying to get the facts straight!
 From the start, we get a sense of the type of character Agnes was.
 Bright, adventurous, courageous and disciplined.
-The same character that would get her through the life she would lead with Alex, her husband.
+The same character that would get her through the life she would lead with Alex Fraser, her husband.

 All the McDowell children were educated by the good Reverend John Holmes at the Presbyterian Manse in Tipperary Town.
 Some of the children came in the new horseless carriage, but many came in horse and cart.
 The McDowells rode in a donkey cart the long 5 miles in the warmer seasons and boarded during the winter.
 Agnes became good friends with Emma Holmes, the Reverend’s daughter whom she later travelled to Europe with.

 At that time, women were not allowed to enter university but could obtain a “Certificate of Fitness to Teach”.
 Agnes wrote the university entrance exam and passed which of course made her father proud.
 For this, she received an engraved watch with her initials on it from Reverend Holmes and was then sent to finishing school in Dublin where Alex Fraser commenced courting her.

 Agnes then took up a position as governess in County Armagh to a widower’s two daughters.
 She was very well liked by the family and eventually was proposed to by her employer but she wasn’t ready to settle just yet.
 She asked William to send her to Germany to study the language He set her up with a German employer in Friedrichsdorf.
 This was an idyllic time for Agnes and she spoke to her children and grandchildren about it often.